Individual Counseling for Vermont Teens in Residential Programs for Troubled Youth is a Cornerstone to Their Recovery.

 As part of Solstice’s comprehensive treatment approach–including group therapy, family therapy, adventure therapy, and focus on academics–individual therapy is a key component to the healing process.

 What sets Solstice apart from other residential programs for troubled youth is their focus on the importance of individual therapy.
-As an adolescent in Solstice’s program, your Vermont teen will get the following benefits from her primary therapist:
+As an adolescent in Solstice’s program, your Vermont teen will get the following benefits from their primary therapist:

 - Individual Attention.
 Therapists have a caseload of only six students ensuring plenty of interactions with your teen.
 This is a small caseload compared to other treatment centers.